-- 3. A principal criterion established by Member States for the preparation of the strategic framework is the setting of longer-term objectives consistent with all the relevant legislative mandates in all areas of the activities of the United Nations.
-While it is not practical to list all the relevant mandates, the mandates collectively form the basis for the preparation of proposals for the period 2016-2017.
-Consequently, the strategic framework for the period 2016-2017 is a translation of legislative mandates into programmes and subprogrammes.
-A summary of key legislative mandates is included at the end of each programme in the biennial programme plan. - 4.
-Consistent with past practice, the objectives stated in the biennial programme plan are not limited to a two-year period and consequently contribute to the overall longer-term objectives of the Organization.
-In accordance with resolution 59/275, the strategic framework for 2016-2017 has been prepared taking due account of the internationally agreed development goals, including those contained in the United Nations Millennium Declaration (resolution 55/2) and the outcomes of the major United Nations conferences and international agreements since 1992, including the 2005 World Summit Outcome (resolution 60/1) and the 2012 United Nations Conference on Sustainable Development (resolutions 66/288 and 67/203).
-Priorities for the period 2016-2017 are detailed in section III below, and further information on the structure and format of the strategic framework and the incorporation of legislative mandates therein is provided in section IV. - 5.
-The United Nations faces opportunities and challenges.
-Increased globalization continues to link nations and their peoples in unparalleled ways.
-Globalization has positive impacts, for example, the expansion of global communications, greater connectivity and increased access to information and technology.
-On the other hand, it can increase the complexity, and accelerate the spread, of global threats.
-Poverty eradication and combating hunger and malnutrition and youth unemployment will remain important, together with addressing persistent environmental degradation and the negative impact of climate change.
-Violence within societies and across borders continues to make peace and stability elusive in many parts of the world, and certain regions are plagued by the symbiotic relationship that has developed between organized crime and intra- and inter-State conflict.
+3. A principal criterion established by Member States for the preparation of the strategic framework is the setting of longer-term objectives consistent with all the relevant legislative mandates in all areas of the activities of the United Nations.
+While it is not practical to list all the relevant mandates, the mandates collectively form the basis for the preparation of proposals for the period 2018-2019.
+Consequently, the strategic framework for the period 2018-2019 is a translation of legislative mandates into programmes and subprogrammes.
+A summary of key legislative mandates is included at the end of each programme in the biennial programme plan.

+4. Consistent with past practice, the objectives stated in the biennial programme plan are not limited to a two-year period and consequently contribute to the overall longer-term objectives of the Organization.
+In accordance with resolution 69/17, the strategic framework for the period 2018-2019 has been prepared taking fully into account the guidelines provided by the General Assembly in its resolution 59/275, 61/235, 62/224, 63/247 and subsequent relevant resolutions, including with regard to the internationally agreed development goals, and the outcomes of the major United Nations conferences and international agreements since 1992.
+These include the 2005 World Summit Outcome (resolution 60/1), the 2012 United Nations Conference on Sustainable Development (resolution 70/1).
+Priorities for the period 2018-2019 are detailed in section III below, and further information on the structure and format of the strategic framework and the incorporation of legislative mandates therein is provided in section IV.

-1 See Official Records of the General Assembly, Sixty-seventh Session, Supplement No. 6 (A/67/6/Rev.1), for a detailed account on the introduction of the biennial programme plan.
+&lt;sup>1 See Official Records of the General Assembly, Sixty-seventh Session, Supplement No. 6 (A/69/6/Rev.1), for a detailed account on the introduction of the biennial programme plan.